Michael Gowan/CNN Underscored

 Reds, greens and blues radiate from the screen, and you can see details in dark scenes that most lower-cost TVs can produce.
 It even has decent sound on its own, though a soundbar will improve your viewing experience.

-The U6K also had some trouble handling fast-moving sports action — it stuttered during playback, especially in 4K — and it looks best when you’re watching from directly in front.
+The U6K also had some trouble handling fast-moving sports action — it stuttered during playback, especially in 4K — and it looks best when you’re watching directly in front.
 If you’re off to the side, the picture loses its vibrancy.

 But for the money, it’s hard to fault what you see on the screen when watching the Hisense U6K.